No League in your community? Start one!

 - Sign up for LWVUS League Update you can sign up to receive it.
 Use this form.

 Set some priorities for the year, with specific ideas about how your League wants to approach membership recruitment, voter education, get out the vote, advocacy, voter registration, and publicity.

 - Build your working calendar for the year around these priorities.

 - Decide how you want to introduce your League and the programs and priorities of the LWVUS and LWVMA to others in your community.

 - Develop a plan to take advantage of leadership training, mentors from other Leagues, the LWVMA board, and League coaches.

-Grow your League by being visible, doing good work, and inviting others to join!
+Grow your Unit by being visible, doing good work, and inviting others to join!